gary918/NetworkSecurityMLOps/README.md

 ```

 #### Use Azure Container Registry in VNet
-Azure Container Registry is a required service when you use Azure Machine Learing workspace to train and deploy the models.
+Azure Container Registry is a required service when you use Azure Machine Learning workspace to train and deploy the models.

 While securing the Azure Machine Learning workspace with virtual networks, there are some prerequisites about Azure Container Registry:
 * Your Azure Container Registry must be Premium version.